Optical filter: Dichroic filter

 Alternately, dichroic filters (also called "reflective" or "thin film" or "interference" filters) can be made by coating a glass substrate with a series of optical coatings.
 Dichroic filters usually reflect the unwanted portion of the light and transmit the remainder.

 Dichroic filters use the principle of interference.
 Their layers form a sequential series of reflective cavities that resonate with the desired wavelengths.
 Other wavelengths destructively cancel or reflect as the peaks and troughs of the waves overlap.

 Dichroic filters are particularly suited for precise scientific work, since their exact colour range can be controlled by the thickness and sequence of the coatings.
 They are usually much more expensive and delicate than absorption filters.

 They can be used in devices such as the dichroic prism of a camera to separate a beam of light into different coloured components.

 The basic scientific instrument of this type is a Fabry–Pérot interferometer.
 It uses two mirrors to establish a resonating cavity.
 It passes wavelengths that are a multiple of the cavity's resonance frequency.

 Etalons are another variation: transparent cubes or fibers whose polished ends form mirrors tuned to resonate with specific wavelengths.
 These are often used to separate channels in telecommunications networks that use wavelength division multiplexing on long-haul optic fibers.

 Monochromatic

-Monochromatic filters only allow a narrow range of wavelengths (essentially a single colour) to pass.
+Monochromatic filters only allow a narrow range of wavelengths (essentially a single color) to pass.